 the UK, it's simply called The Open the world's

-This year, as always, the British Open will feature top performances by golf pros who will gather to compete for the historic Claret
+The British Open will feature top performances by golf pros who will gather to compete for the historic Claret

 Jug trophy and the Open's huge $1.5 million prize.